Kevin Harlan: Football

 October 6, 2024 - During Week 5 of the 2024 NFL season, the Baltimore Ravens were facing the Cincinnati Bengals.
-Trailing 38-28 with 5:38 in the 4th quarter, the Ravens were at the 6 yard line of the Bengals with 2nd & Goal.
+Trailing 38–28 with 5:38 in the 4th quarter, the Ravens were at the 6 yard line of the Bengals with 2nd & Goal.
 Quarterback Lamar Jackson initially bobble the snap from his center before picking it up and being chased by Bengals defensive end Sam Hubbard.
-Jackson stiffed armed Hubbard and before being shoved out of bounds by linebackber Germaine Pratt, Jackson threw the ball to the end zone where it was caught by tight end Isaiah Likely.
+Jackson stiff-armed Hubbard and before being shoved out of bounds by linebackber Germaine Pratt, Jackson threw the ball to the end zone where it was caught by tight end Isaiah Likely.

 "Justice Hill is the [running back].
 Likely in motion, he bobbles it!
 Scoops it in, vacuums it home.
 Here comes Hubbard!
 Oh, he threw him away like a rag doll.
-And he throws in the end zone..CAUGHT!
+And he throws in the end zone..Caught!
 Caught for a touchdown!
 Caught for a touchdown by Likely!
 Absolutely amazing!
 How in the world did he keep it together and then find the open receiver?!
 Oh, Lamar Jackson!"

 Personal life

-Harlan has been married to his wife Ann for 38 years, and together they have four children and seven grandchildren.
+Harlan has been married to his wife Ann for 39 years, and together they have four children and seven grandchildren.
 Their daughter, Olivia, was a sideline reporter for ESPN, and now SkySports, throughout Europe.
 She is married to former NBA player Sam Dekker, who plays pro basketball in Barcelona and in the EuroLeague.